Richmond Reckless Driving Lawyer

-If you have been charged with a traffic violation, such as reckless driving or speeding, in the Richmond or central Virginia area, it is important that you immediately contact an experienced local attorney that specializes in traffic law.
+If you have been charged with a traffic violation, such as reckless driving or speeding, in the Richmond or central Virginia area, it is important that you immediately contact an experienced local attorney that specializes in traffic law at Alexander Law Office, P.C.
 Many traffic violations are criminal offenses.
-It is often possible, however, under many circumstances, with the assistance of a good Richmond traffic ticket lawyer, to have many criminal traffic offenses reduced to non-criminal infractions or even dismissed.
+It is often possible, however, under any circumstances, with the assistance of a good Richmond reckless driving lawyer, to have many criminal traffic offenses reduced to non-criminal infractions or even dismissed.

 Traffic cases I handle include:

 - Traffic Violations,

 - Driver’s License Suspension, and

 In Virginia, a reckless driving violation is a six (6) point offense and will be on your driving record for 11 years.
 The same applies to a DUI/DWI (drunk driving) conviction in Virginia as well as a conviction for driving while suspended.
 Virginia speeding tickets fall into three categories.
 Reckless driving by speed ticket is a six-point violation and stays on your Virginia driving record for eleven (11) years.
 A 10-19 mph Virginia speeding ticket is a four-point offense and will be on your Virginia driving record for five years.
 A 1-9 mph Virginia speeding ticket is a three-point offense and stays on your Virginia driving record for three years.
 In Virginia, if you accumulate more than 18 points in one year or 24 points in two years the Department of Motor Vehicles will suspend your license.
 For more information on demerit points contact the VA DMV.

 The Effect of a Virginia Ticket on an Out-of-State Driving Record